If you are using Windows Professional or Enterprise editions, this may be caused by Hyper-V. You should disable Hyper-V when using Genymotion Desktop.

 Please refer to What are Genymotion Desktop requirements?

-Also, some laptops have a discrete GPU (NVidia/AMD) combined with an integrated GPU (Intel).
+- Some laptops have a discrete GPU (NVidia/AMD) combined with an integrated GPU (Intel).
 In this case, you may need to force Genymotion Desktop (player.exe) to run with the high-performance discrete GPU (usually AMD or Nvidia) instead of Intel low-performance IGP.
 For more details, see How to force Genymotion Desktop use the high performance discrete GPU on laptops?

 There are known issues with Intel drivers on Windows.
-If you are using this type of GPU, please refer to The virtual device crashes, freezes or fails to boot on Windows for more details.
+If you are using this family of GPU, please refer to The virtual device crashes, freezes or fails to boot on Windows for more details.

 You are using developer tools